|

 This small tree Aloe has a single trunk carrying a large, dense rosette of smooth, dull olive-green leaves with marginal teeth and tapering to a browmish tip.
 The branching inflorescence forms a dense cluster of racemes of tubular orange-red flowers held close to the rosette.
 Plants grow up to 20ft tall but begin flowering at a smaller size.

 Distributed across Tanzania, Kenya, Uganda and Zanzibar, growing up to 5000 ft above sea level.
-The leaves have traditional uses for healing skin lesions, as a purgative and an anti-worming agent.
+The succulent leaves have traditional uses for healing skin lesions, as a purgative and an anti-worming agent.

 |